Searching for the best books on executive presence?

 Drawing on their experience as performing artists, these authors outline the importance of presence for leaders as well as actors.
 Developing this type of magnetism can serve to unite a fragmented audience and forge a community.
 The core tenet of the book is that, rather than being an innate talent, this kind of presence can indeed be cultivated.

-Many of the skills mentioned in this article can be developed through executive coaching, which is a service we offer through Bloomsoup.
 As well as defining career direction and purpose, we can work on the interpersonal attributes needed to thrive in the workplace.
-To learn more, click here and contact us with any questions.